-In this webinar Long-Term Care experts from Denmark, Finland, Norway and Sweden will present on how the COVID-19 pandemic has affected people who use and provide long-term care in their countries, considering both the public health policy responses and the underlying features of the care systems as factors in mediating the impact of pandemic in each country.
+In this webinar Long-Term Care experts from Denmark, Finland, Iceland, Norway and Sweden will present on how the COVID-19 pandemic has affected people who use and provide long-term care in their countries, considering both the public health policy responses and the underlying features of the care systems as factors in mediating the impact of pandemic in each country.

 Tine Rostgaard, Stockholm University